 Is it a good idea for someone to accompany me?

 Yes, if you think the person may give you mental support.
 It can be your friend, mother, partner or husband.
 It’s not a must as some women wish to come alone.
-During the consultation, the accompanied person is asked to wait outside the consulting room unless the woman objects it.
+During the consultation with the gynaecologist, the accompanied person is asked to wait outside the consulting room unless the woman objects it.

 What can I expect during the visit?